 The focus of Dr. Ghaddar’s research is computational and experimental heat transfer enhancement for efficient cooling, solar energy applications, energy conversion, personalized ventilation and localized cooling systems, indoor air quality, modeling of moisture and heat transport processes for clothed humans and thermal comfort.
 Dr. Ghaddar was elected to the Lebanese Academy of Science in 2009.
 In 2012 she received the Distinguished Scholar Medal and Certificate for Research Excellence from the Lebanese Council.

 Computational Fluid Dynamics and Heat Transfer, Energy studies, Heat and Moisture transfer models of clothed humans; Bioheat Modeling, Energy Efficiency of HVAC and dehumdification systems.

 Heat Tranfer, Thermodynamics, Energy Efficient Buildings with Good Air Quality, HVAC and Refrigeration Lab, Design of Thermal Systems, Advanced Fluid Dynamics, Thermal comfort and Bioheat Modeling

 Thermal Fluid Sciences, Performance of Energy Systems, Human Thermal Response

 She is currently the Qatar Chair Professor in Energy Studies.
-She was elected a Fellow of the IAS in 2007.
+She was elected a Fellow of the Islamic World Academy of Sciences (IAS) in 2007.